How To Claim As A Passenger In A Car Accident? How Much Compensation Can I Claim?

 As you can see, there are a range of costs associated with compensation claims.
 We will cover the calculation of such costs below.

-The average whiplash compensation a passenger could receive is between £2,500 to £3,000 however depending on the injuries passengers can get a lot higher compensation amounts.
+The average passenger in a car accident whiplash compensation a passenger could receive is between £2,500 to £3,000 however depending on the injuries passengers can get a lot higher compensation amounts.
 The amounts will depend on a number of things including how long the pain lasted the areas of the pain and also your medical report.